binaryBasic Binary Disassembly

 Recall from our file command the output:

 This is not typical of a normal binary especially this segment of the output MSB *unknown arch 0x3e00* (SYSV).
 The file here is treated directly as an executable.
-We need to edit the ELF header in the binary (specifically changing the sixth bit which defines endianness); in this case it is set to the Most Significant Bit, MSB (01 in hex) 1.
+We need to edit the ELF header in the binary (specifically changing the sixth bit which defines endianness); in this case it is set to the Most Significant Bit, MSB (01 in hex) 1arrow-up-right.
 We must change this from 01 to 02 to switch it to the Least Significant Bit (where the least-significant byte is put first).
 This is so that the file can be read properly.
 We can use a hex editor to do this, such as hexedit or hexeditor.

 After changing the sixth bit, we can run the file command again on the modified binary.